agnesebonfigli99/LLMs/README.md

 ### 2. Probing Task (`probing.py`)

-Executes a probing task to analyze the encoding capabilities of pre-trained or fine-tuned models
+Executes a probing task to analyze the encoding capabilities of pre-trained and fine-tuned models

 **Usage:**